DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/01-07 Meeting Notes.md

 ### Why Are We Getting Rid of the Gauntlet???
 - If you look at almost any FPS game, the player's hands are directly in front of the screen.
 This is because this is the most natural position to hold a gun in.
 However, in our game, we would need to pose the hands awkwardly no matter what in order to show off any UI on the player's left hand.
 - If the player's left hand gets animated at any point, the diegetic UI on the arm becomes infinitely harder to read.
 Also, any pose / animation we do for the hands has to account for the player seeing the UI.
-- There's too much information we want to convey to the player for it all to fit on the UI.
+- There's too much information we want to convey to the player for it all to fit on the gauntlet.
 Instead of completely reworking the UI, it'd be easier to just make a more traditional UI.

 ## The Hands
 - The hands will be repositioned to hold the player's weapon more conventionally.